godofdream/cuckoo/README.md

 Package `cuckoo` implements d-ary bucketized [cuckoo hashing](http://en.wikipedia.org/wiki/Cuckoo_hashing) with stash (bucketized cuckoo hashing is also known as splash tables).
 This implementation uses configurable number of hash functions and cells per bucket.
 Greedy algorithm for collision resolution is a random walk.
+EDIT by godofdream keys are uint32 and value are []byte

 ## Purpose
 Cuckoo is a memory-efficient alternative to the built-in `map[Key]Value` type (where Key is an integer type and Value can be any type) with zero per-item overhead.